nWidart/portfolio/data/posts/05-10-2014-view-composers-in-laravel.md

 To explain the context a bit, I'm building re-useable parts of an application, to give me the ability to quickly create an administration interface for clients.
 To achieve this I'm using the   [Pingpong/Modules](https://github.com/pingpong-labs/modules) package.
 You can go over the modules I'm building over at my dedicated organisation on [github](https://github.com/nWidart-Modules).

 The basic difference between a View Creator and a View Composer is when it's called.
 A View Creator is called directly when the view is instantiated.
 Compared to a View Composer, is called when the view is rendered.
-We can take adventage of this to create a menu items using Laravals Collection class.
+We can take adventage of this fact to create menu items using Laravals Collection class.

 **The goal** was to give the ability to each module to send what navigation items it needs to a '[Core](https://github.com/nWidart-Modules/Core)' module.
 This way to core module doens't care about what other modules there are.